 This is a larger oval shaped track which circles…. the oval!
 It’s nice and flat so is great for intermediate kids who you’re happy to let roam a little further – because it’s flat you can still keep them in sight.
 There’s also a playground, skate bowl and netball courts too if you want to practise somewhere quiet and flat.

 Gumnut Park, corner of Gumnut and Holly Roads, Cherrybrook

-This is a nice flat park in a quiet surburban area and would be great for beginners to do a few laps.
+This is a nice flat park in a quiet surburban area and would be great for beginners or toddlers to do a few laps.
 There’s play equipment and some grass as well, however there’s no shade so don’t go in the middle of the day in the peak of summer!

 Ironbark Ridge Reserve, Rouse Hill